SanderRonde/home-automation/README.md

 The webhook module is a fairly simple interface with the outside world.
 When a webhook endpoint is reached, the webhook with that name is ran.
 Webhooks can be configured in a config file to interface with any other module, allowing you to do anything from a webhook.

+#### Movement

+The movement module handles any motion detection and runs the associated actions.
+For example lights can trigger using hand gestures and the lights can go on when you enter a room.

 ### Controllers

 #### Telegram bot